BarbyKelly/project-5/README.md

 - **How To...?'
 Links**

-- YouTube links for art tutorials, shared by Developer.
+- YouTube links for art tutorials, shared by the developer.
 No personal benefit or connection to these sites

 - **ChatGPT**